Emieeel/auto_oo/README.md

 Then, install this package by cloning the repo, then use `pip install -e .` in the cloned directory.

 ## To-do:
 - Fast analytical orbital gradients and Hessians using generalized fock-matrices.
+DONE!
-- SCF procedure with Newton-Raphson OO with RDMs
+- SCF procedure with Newton-Raphson OO with RDMs DONE!